-Seville Taxi Guide - Getting a Taxi in Seville – Tips, Fares & Pickup Locations
+Seville Taxi Guide - Getting a Taxi in Seville – Tips

-Pickup spots include the Cathedral area, Santa Justa train station, and Plaza de España vicinity.
-There are hidden exits at some venues that shorten your walk to the cab stand.
-If you’ve been here before, you know the main hubs stay busy, so plan to arrive a bit early and there’s a good chance you’ll walk straight into a waiting taxi.
+Prime pickup spots include the Cathedral area, Santa Justa train station, and around Plaza de España.
+Some venues even have sneaky little exits that cut down your walk to the cab stand.
+If you’ve been to Seville before, you know the main hubs can get swamped.
+My advice?
+Arrive a bit early – you might just stroll straight into a waiting taxi.

-How to hail a taxi in Seville: street hails, taxi ranks, and apps
+How to Hail a Taxi in Seville: Street, Stands, and Apps

-Wave down a taxi on a busy calle or head to a taxi rank at Seville's main hubs; today, booking via Free Now often yields a car in minutes and lets you pay by card.
+You've got options!
+Wave one down on a busy street or head to a taxi rank at Seville's main hubs.
+Pro tip: Free Now (formerly MyTaxi) often gets you a car in minutes and lets you pay by card.

 -